parkr/blogsource/source/_posts/2013-10-22-fix-the-government-open-source-legislation.markdown

 ---

-_The following post was first written for a class at Cornell University taught by Phoebe Sengers called _Designing Technologies for Social Impact_._
+_The following post was first written for a class at Cornell University taught by Phoebe Sengers called "Designing Technologies for Social Impact"._

 ---